Tranivic/discord-B10-bot/README.md

 # Discord Bot (AI-B10) Project 🤖
 <img src="https://i.imgur.com/T0TuFjv.jpg" width="220"  height="200" alt="discord bot logo" />
 <br>
 This is a Discord bot project created with JavaScript.
-The goal of this project is the challenge to integrate openAI api into bot responses.
+The goal of this project is the challenge to integrate openAI api into bot responses when user request.

 ## Features 📊